 This is a selection-bias version of the transportability problem presented in Scenario 1.
-Assume variable L stands for "location" and that selection for the study prefers subjects from one location over another [5].
+Assume variable L stands for "location" and that selection for the study prefers subjects from one location over another (Hotz et al., 2005).
 The task is to estimate the average causal effect over the entire population.